 Improving the way information is delivered to pupils with disabilities

-Information that is normally provided in writing (such as handouts, timetables and textbooks) can be made more accessible by providing it:
+Information that is normally given in writing (such as handouts, timetables and textbooks) can be made more accessible by being offered in other formats:

 - in Braille